angelofelipe/standalone-projects-on-the-js-stack/README.md

+# Standalone Projects on the JS Stack

+In each subfolder exist mini projects that focus on improving determining abilities in JS stack.

+Feel free to walk around and see whatever you desire to see and use.

+Below is a brief description of each project and its respective subject and technologies:

-# 000 - Tomorrow OOP with JS
+### 000 - Tomorrow OOP with JS

 This project works on Object Oriented Programming (OOP) concepts using pure JS language.
 The main folder is called "Ultimate Final Project" which has a simple CLI mini game displayed using ASCII code.